BlakeCLewis/MyPiLN/README.md

 - overheat shutdown
 - Kiln Sitter(KS) as a sensor, use an Orton KS bar in KS and wire KS to GPIO;
 - performance watchdog, shutdown when a minimum rate cannot be maintained;
-- abstract thermocouple code to ease changing thermocouple chip (MAX31856 has 50/60hz filter and a correction table)(MAX31850 onewire);
+- abstract thermocouple code to ease changing thermocouple chip
+   + MAX31856 has 50/60hz filter and a correction table
+   + MAX31850 w/onewire interface, enables multiple thermocouples on one GPIO (zone control);
+   + S-type
 - abstract display code to ease changing display (LCD, pioled);
 - zone control, thermocouple/section, conrol sections independently);
 - inductive current sensors: monitor electric usage to calculate cost of firing, also as an element fault indicator;